ros-navigation/docs.nav2.org/tutorials/docs/docker_dev.rst

 Building a Development Image
 ----------------------------

 Building a new container is easy.
-The organization instructions of Docker images are ourlined in ``Dockerfile``s.
+The organization instructions of Docker images are outlined in ``Dockerfile`` s.
 Typically, they start with an import ``FROM`` to set the starting container to build off of.
 In our case, a ROS 2 Rolling image.
 Then, we run a series of ``RUN`` commands to perform actions to setup our dependencies so we can have them ready for use when we launch a container.
 In the ``Appendix``, you'll find an example development image that you can use to develop on Nav2.
 It starts with Rolling ``ros-base``, downloads Nav2, and runs rosdep over its packages to install all dependencies.